lsst-dm/dmtn-316/index.md

 ### Incident Management Process

 Below is the incident management process for incidents when it is unknown if it is an application or infrastructure issue.

+Initial incident triage to determine who needs to be involved needs to be based not just on which area caused the incident, but which teams need to be involved to fully recover from the Incident.

 ```mermaid
 flowchart LR;